Skip to main content

 • 1988: Robert Barnard develops the first attacker profile for IT systems.

-• 1994: Edward Amoroso introduces the concept of “threat trees”.
+• 1994: Edward Amoroso introduces the concept of “threat trees,” graphically structuring how threats can be exploited.

-• 2020: Publication of the Threat Modeling Manifesto, highlighting the essential values and principles for Threat Modeling.
+• 2020: Launch of the Threat Modeling Manifesto, emphasizing core principles for Threat Modeling practice.

-• 2024: Launch of the Threat Modeling Capabilities document, which helps maximize the value of Threat Modeling practice.
+• 2024: Publication of the Threat Modeling Capabilities document, providing guidelines to maximize the effectiveness of threat modeling.

 #